5 Steps to Take After an Accident with a Delivery Truck

 2.It is best if you do not admit blame.

 In the heat of the moment, there is often an urge to apologize or accept responsibility.
 Do not do this.
 Law enforcement will investigate the accident with a delivery truck and assign fault.
-It could damage your case in the future if accidentally you take responsibility without knowing all the details.
+It could damage your case in the future if you accidentally take responsibility when the truck driver is responsible for the damages.

 Avoid statements about your injuries.
 Simple, benign statements such as, “I’m fine,” can be held against you later.
 So, no commentary or opinions about your injuries.
 Leave that to the medical professionals.